 Even without an official criminal conviction or a judicial admission, a known drug abuser, or someone who is reasonably suspected of being a drug trafficker, may be denied a visa.
 If someone has been photographed taking illicit drugs recently or is reported to be in a rehabilitation program, border guards may act on this knowledge, even if the person has never been involved with the police.

 Q: I work with a foreign celebrity who has a drug record.
 Can I bring him to the U.S. to perform anyway?

 A: There are two waivers that may be available to a non-resident celebrity with a disqualifying drug record.
 A decision to provide a waiver must consider the relative risk to society, the seriousness of prior violations and the reason the celebrity wishes to enter the United States.
 Such decisions are completely discretionary and are made on a case-by-case basis, and can be revoked at any time.

 First, if you can prove that drug conviction (or admission of drug use) involved simple possession of marijuana in an amount less than 30 grams, he may be able to get a waiver.
 He does have to apply for it, however, and if he is a first-time applicant, the decision may take time.

 Second, no matter how bad his past drug record is, he still may be able to get a waiver, although he will have to apply, and both the Department of State and the Department of Homeland Security will have to sign off on it.
 It currently costs $585 to apply for a waiver.

 This "Law You Can Use" consumer legal information column provided by the Ohio State Bar Association.
-It was prepared by attorney Jeffrey Moeller, with Brouse McDowell in Cleveland.
+It was prepared by attorney Jeffrey Moeller, chair of the Immigration Practice at Brouse McDowell in Cleveland.